AdGold/TorpedoSchedulingInstances/README.md

-Instances used for Optimal Torpedo Scheduling
+## Optimal Torpedo Scheduling Instance Library
 ===

 This repository contains all of the instances used in the paper Optimal Torpedo Scheduling, they are organised as follows.